capport-wg/7710bis/README.md

 Internet-Draft             DHCP Captive-Portal                 June 2020

-   document - by its nature it is implementation specific and best left to the application and user interface designers.
+   device (as opposed to intercepted connections where the OS/ application may not know that they are connecting to a captive portal or hostile device) they can render the page in a sandboxed environment and take other precautions, such as clearly labeling the page as untrusted.
+The means of sandboxing and user interface presenting this information is not covered in this document - by its nature it is implementation specific and best left to the application and user interface designers.

    Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this